crisbal/vue-webpack-ssr-fully-featured/docs/Coding-Conventions.md

 ## Javascript

 We use ES6 features.
-We are using [buble](https://buble.surge.sh/) to transpile to browser-supported Javascript.
+We are using [babel](https://babeljs.io/) to transpile to browser-supported Javascript.

-We make large use of `Promise`, arrow functions, string templating and functional directives (`map`, `filter`, ...)
+We make large use of `Promise`s, arrow functions, string templating and functional directives (`map`, `filter`, ...)

 A quick overview is available over at [lukehoban/es6features](https://github.com/lukehoban/es6features).